 For more information about the Help Wanted OnLine database delivered via Haver Analytics, please email firstname.lastname@example.org or navigate to http://www.haver.com/contact.html.
 For HWOL data for detailed geographic areas and occupations not in the press release, please contact Jeanne.Shu@conference-board.org.

 The Conference Board Help Wanted OnLine®Data Series (HWOL) measures the number of new, first-time online jobs and jobs reposted from the previous month for over 16,000 Internet job boards, corporate boards and smaller job sites that serve niche markets and smaller geographic areas.

 Like The Conference Board’s long-running Help Wanted Advertising Index of print ads (which was published for over 55 years and discontinued in August 2008), the HWOL series measures help wanted advertising, i.e. labor demand.
 The HWOL data series began in May 2005.
 With the October 2008 release, HWOL began providing seasonally adjusted data for the U.S., the nine Census regions and the 50 States.
 Seasonally adjusted data for occupations were provided beginning with the May 2009 release, and seasonally adjusted data for the 52 largest metropolitan areas began with the February 2012 release.

 People using this data are urged to review the information on the database and methodology available on The Conference Board website and contact us with questions and comments.
 Background information and technical notes and discussion of revisions to the series are available at: http://www.conference-board.org/data/helpwantedonline.cfm.

 Additional information on the Bureau of Labor Statistics data used in this release can be found on the BLS website, www.bls.gov.

-The next release is scheduled for Wednesday, January 8th, at 10:00 AM ET.
+The next release is Wednesday, December 5 at 10 AM.